You found our list of virtual conference ideas.

 11. Provide entertainment

 Industry conferences involve more than panels and lectures and business card exchanges.
 These events also offer opportunities for professionals to unwind, network, and enjoy the entertainment.
-To captivate your remote audience between sessions, you can plan group activities.
+To captivate your remote audience between sessions, you can plan fun virtual group activities.

 Examples of fun online team activities include: